MatthiasEaton/Big-Game-Project/README.md

-I am following along with a detailed video to create an advanced game
+I am following along with a detailed video to create an advanced game using primarily Javascript.

 [You can build this game too!](https://www.youtube.com/watch?v=GFO_txvwK_c&t=119s)